CLOSED: Grassroots Pantry: creative Earth-friendly dining in Hong Kong

 Dinner daily 6:30pm – 10:30pm

-Best tea rooms & shops in Hong Kong
+Best Hong Kong tea rooms and shops

 Hong Kong is known for its eclectic mix of an East-meets-West tea scene.
 Rather then being a destination for buying tea, the city has been mostly associated with its British-influenced high-tea at the top-notch historic hotels like The Peninsula and Mandarin Oriental, the Hong Kong style sweet milk tea sold casually on the streets or the ‘yum cha‘ cafeterias where Chinese tea is served with dim-sum dumplings.